electron/electronjs.org-old/_posts/2017-06-01-typescript.md

 ## Usage

+For a summary of how to install and use Electron's new TypeScript annotations, watch this short demo screencast:

+<iframe width="100%" height="420" src="https://www.youtube.com/embed/PJRag0rYQt8" frameborder="0" allowfullscreen></iframe>

 If you're using [Visual Studio Code](https://code.visualstudio.com/), you've already got TypeScript support built in.
 There are also community-maintained plugins for